naturalis/puppet-linnaeusng/README.md

 -------------
 Working webserver with mysql, restored from duplicity, code from subversion and config files based on templates. with daily duplicity backup.

+Mysql and The following directories will be included in the backups.
+/var/www/linnaeusng/www/app/style/custom
+/var/www/linnaeusng/www/shared/media/project

 Limitations
 -------------
 This module has been built on and tested against Puppet 3 and higher.